Jon-Eric Steinbomer, LPC-A, MA, CHT

 My core therapeutic modality is Hakomi, which helps us understand ourselves through our bodies and unconscious motivators.
 I’m passionate about using these teachings to help people find freedom and sovereignty in their lives.

-If this sounds like something that you’d be interested in exploring together, let’s talk more with a 30-minute consultation!
+If this sounds like something that you’d be interested in exploring together, let’s talk more with a 30-minute consultation.

 Most days, when I’m not typing away on my laptop, you can find me hiking the Greenbelt, out riding my bike along the Walnut Creek Trail or cooking delicious food with my wife Jessica.